jeff-wise/Elea/README.md

 There will always be some translation required.
 Execution requires one to take into account the environment and available resources.
 Execution time and space are always issues, as are the underlying data structures and algorithms.
+Some programs are even intended to be only executed in a certain manner.
 Of course, given some specification, these execution properties could be tweaked.
 Then some specification could be run in different contexts without modifying it.
 In most current software, this separation is not pragmatic.
 But it is ideal.

 ### Naturality